 The good news is that regardless to what happens to valuations, MarshBerry firmly believes that insurance brokerage is the greatest industry in the history of mankind.
 And the real drive to the rise in value is that the world now knows it, too.

-If you have questions about Today’s ViewPoint or want to learn how to differentiate your firm in today’s marketplace, please email or call John M. Wepler, Chairman & CEO at 440.392.6572.
+If you have questions about Today’s ViewPoint or want to learn more about insurance agency valuations and how to differentiate your firm in today’s marketplace, please email or call John M. Wepler, Chairman & CEO at 440.392.6572.

 1Trailing twelve month comparison as a multiple of EBITDA of the upfront purchase price.
 2https://www.wsj.com/articles/rip-big-bull-market-1982-2022-bear-stocks-investors-productivity-tax-rates-supply-side-innovation-apple-ibm-intel-silicon-valley-machine-intelligence-11659889307